microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ![The interface to publish an agent in the "Teams and Microsoft 365 Copilot" channel with the "See agent in Microsoft 365" command highlighted.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/agent-publish-m365-chat-02.png)

 You will see the interface to add the agent to Microsoft 365 Copilot, select **Add** and then **Open**, in order to play with the agent in Microsoft 365 Copilot.
+In case of any issue, wait few seconds and then try to refresh the web page.

 ![The interface to add the agent to Microsoft 365 Copilot.
 There are information about the agent and a command to "Add" the agent to Microsoft 365 Copilot.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/agent-publish-m365-chat-03.png)